Santa Benefits Adults, Too

 ALLISON AUBREY: Lots of young children have evidence that Santa is real.
 Take kindergartener Ryan Lotte(ph) who took a carriage ride with Santa at a Virginia shopping center last week.

-Mr. RYAN LOTTE (Kindergarten Student): Sometimes kids just imagine them.
+RYAN LOTTE: Sometimes kids just imagine them.
 The real Santa is not imaginary.

 AUBREY: How do you know?

 LOTTE: Unidentified Man: (As Santa Claus) Hello, over there.
 Merry Christmas.
 Ho, ho, ho, ho, ho.

 AUBREY: And Santa has answers for older kids who asked skeptical questions such as how can you make it to so many houses in one night?

 INSKEEP: (As Santa Claus) Well, it's every difficult, sometimes.
 You have to be very fast, okay?
 And that reminds me, okay?
 If you happen to wake up when I'm delivering the toys, I can't stop to talk, okay?

 SUE HARMON: AUBREY With the reigns in her hands, Santa's carriage driver, Sue Harmon(ph), gets a birds eye view of the scene.
 She sees the effect that Santa has on impatient shoppers.